boots-edu/textbook/source/text/7-exceptions_code_qual/exceptions.md

 We can check the values in the constructor, and throw an exception if they are invalid.
 It will be up to the code that is creating the color object to “handle” the exception, otherwise the program will exit with an error like the one we saw previously.

-> Note: Now we can’t create a color objects with invalid values.
+> Note: Now we can't create a color objects with invalid values.
 If we try, the Color class will raise an exception to notify the calling code that something bad happened.

 If the calling code does not “handle” the exception, then the program will terminate with an error message (the one you threw) and the call stack to help you figure out where the exception occurred in the execution of your program.
 ```